 Next, you need to choose the right pair of shoes to work with your clipless pedals.
 Mountain bike shoes are designed to work with clipless pedals, and they come in different styles and sizes.
 Make sure you get the right size for your feet and choose a pair that’s compatible with your pedals.
 It’s also essential to break in your shoes before hitting the trails.
 Wear them around the house or on short rides to get comfortable with them.
 By taking these steps, you’ll be able to ride with greater confidence and enjoy the benefits of clipless pedals on your mountain bike.

-You may also like: How to Effortlessly Change Gears on a Mountain Bike: A Beginner’s Guide
+You may also like: What Grease to Use on Your Mountain Bike: A Comprehensive Guide

 The Proper Way to Clip In and Out of Your Pedals